coderefinery/reproducible-research/_episodes/04-containers-for-reproducible-research.md

 - Software may have lots of dependencies which may be difficult to recreate
 - Results should be possible to reproduce regardless of platform and with minimal effort
 - Many research codes can be problematic to install and configure without experts
-- Could we bundle all the necessary dependencies together, making it easier to run the software?
+- Can we bundle all the necessary dependencies together, making it easier to run the software?
-- **Containers** can be used to create isolated environments

 # Containers